Originally published May, 24th 2017. Updated January 25th, 2020

 - Whisk all ingredients together until the mayo and coconut milk is well combined

 - Store in the fridge for up to a week in an airtight container

 - Double the recipe for a larger batch for meal prepping or parties!

-This post may contain some links that are affiliate links, though products are ones I use personally and recommend.
-When you purchase anything using my links, it costs you absolutely nothing extra, but it does give Paleobailey.com a little financial support which helps to keep this blog running.
+This Paleo and Whole30 homemade ranch dressing post may contain some links that are affiliate links, though products are ones I use personally and recommend.
+When you purchase anything using my links, it costs you absolutely nothing extra, but it does give wholekitchensink.com a little financial support which helps to keep this blog running.
 Thank you for your continued support, both with your dollars and your interest.